 I-123 MIBG uptake in an adrenal nodule is strong supporting evidence for a pheochromocytoma.
-Overall sensitivity is approximately 80% 6.
+Overall sensitivity is ~80% 6.
 However, as many neuroendocrine tumors demonstrate uptake with MIBG, it is not as specific for pheochromocytoma outside of the adrenal.

-18F-Dopa PET is thought to be highly sensitive according to initial results 3.
-Galium-68 DOTATATE PET/CT imaging has also been advocated due to their higher lesion to background tissue contrast and high specificity for pheochromocytoma 14.
+18F-DOPA PET is thought to be highly sensitive according to initial results 3.
+Gallium-68 DOTATATE PET-CT imaging has also been advocated due to their higher lesion to background tissue contrast and high specificity for pheochromocytoma 14.

 Treatment and prognosis

-Preoperative medical management is essential in reducing the risk of intraoperative hypertensive crises and typically consists of the non-competitive alpha-adrenergic blockade (e.g. phenoxybenzamine).
-Later, but never before 7-10 days of alpha blockade, a beta-blocker may need to be added to control tachycardia or some arrhythmias 5,6.
+Preoperative medical management is essential in reducing the risk of an intraoperative hypertensive crisis and typically consists of non-competitive alpha-adrenergic blockade (e.g. phenoxybenzamine).
+Later, but never before completing 7-10 days of alpha blockade, a beta-blocker may need to be added to control tachycardia or some arrhythmias 5,6.

-Metastases from malignant pheochromocytomas are typical to the lung, bone and liver 4.
+Metastases from malignant pheochromocytomas typically spread to the lung, bone, and liver 4.